 Already snatched a few medals or recorded good timing and want to take things to the next level?

 The following tips can help.

 - Train consistently.
 Real growth happens when you stick with your training for a long time.
-Training for a few months and then calling it quick after running your first 10K is a waste of timel.
+Training for a few months and then calling it quick after running your first 10K is a waste of time.
 Instead, think bigger.
-I’m done with 10k, how about the half marathon or even marathon later?
+I’m done with 10k; how about the half marathon or even marathon later?

 - Perform drills – instead of simply focusing on logging more miles, do speed drills that help boost your speed and endurance.
 This may involve performing interval training, hill reps, or temp workouts.
 Maybe you can finish faster on the next race?
 You never know your potential until you push yourself to your limits.

 - Improve your cadence.
 This refers to the number of steps you can take during one minute of running.
-Improving your cadence helps you run much faster with less risk for injury.
+Improving your cadence helps you run much faster with less risk of injury.

 - The 10K in miles is 6.2 miles.

 - You can train for a 10K whether you’re a beginner or a more advanced runner.

 - The average finish time for 10K for beginners is around 50 to 80 minutes.

 - Following proper 10K training strategies is the best way to get you to the finish line.